silviobernardo/SPFx-Field-Customizer-Extension/README.md

 ## Sample goal

-This sample will customize a field column style
+This sample will customize SharePoint List View fields style

 ## Used SharePoint Framework Version